-- MD&E (MD) – Any event that help in the recruitment, retention, development, and education of new and old members.
-Examples include tabling, workshops, etc.
+- Membership Development & Education Events (MD) – Any event that helps in the recruitment, retention, development, and education of new and returning members.
+Examples include tabling, workshops, webinars, etc.

-- Circle K (CK) – A Kiwanis Family event hosted by a Circle K club.
-For this tag to count, there must be at least two members present from your Circle K club and at least two members present from another Kiwanis Family organization.
-Examples include Key to College, a Circle K general body meeting, etc.
+- Kiwanis Family (KF) – A Kiwanis Family event with at least two members present from your Circle K club and at least two members present from another non-Circle K Kiwanis Family club (ex.
+Key Club, Kiwanis).
+Examples include Kiwanis meetings and Key to College.

-- Interclub (IN) – An interclub is any event hosted by another Kiwanis Family club, including Circle K. The following table will illustrate on how to achieve this tag:
+- Interclub (IN) – An interclub is any event hosted by another Kiwanis Family club, including Circle K. The following table illustrates how to achieve this tag:

 Club Member Count How many attending members needed from your club How many attending members needed from another Kiwanis Family club 50 members or less 2 members 2 members 51-90 members 3 members 2 members 91+ members 4 members 2 members

-- International Event (INT) – An event held throughout all of Circle K International.
-Events that can fulfill this tag are CKIx and Leadership Academy.
+- International Hosted (INT) – An event hosted by and held for all of Circle K International.
+Events that can fulfill this tag are International Convention (CKIx) and International virtual town halls.

-- Article and Video Submissions – An article or video submitted at the club, divisional, district, or international level.
-Example include articles or videos submitted to the Communication and Marketing Committee for district publications (Sunny TV and the Sunburst), and club and divisional newsletters.
+- Media Submitted – Any media asset (articles, photos, graphics, videos, etc.) submitted at the Club, Divisional, District, or International level.
+Examples include articles or videos submitted to the District Communications & Marketing Committee for District publications (Sunny TV and the Sunburst), and Club and Divisional newsletters.
 Whether or not your submission is utilized, you will still receive credit.

-- Chair of An Event – The chair, or contact person, for a particular event.
-An event chair’s duties vary by club, but they are generally in charge of verifying the event is planned thoroughly and that everything is prepare.
+- Events Chaired – The chair, or contact person, for a particular event.
+An event chair’s duties vary by club, but they are generally in charge of verifying the event is planned thoroughly and that everything is prepared.
 During the event, the chair acts as the contact person for the members and makes sure that the project runs smoothly.

-- Host A Workshop/Webinar – The host, or co-host, of a workshop or webinar at a district, divisional, or club-hosted workshop.
-District workshops include those that occur at Spring Training Conference North and South, President’s Retreat, Fall Training Conference, District Convention, or any other district event.
-Workshops on the divisional level can occur at Divisional Council Meetings.
-Club-hosted workshops include ones given at general meetings, Key to College, or CKI 101.
+- Host A Workshop/Webinar – The host, or co-host, of a workshop or webinar at the District, Divisional, or Club level.
+District workshops include those that occur at Spring Training Conference, President’s Retreat, Fall Training Conference, District Convention, or any other District event.
+Workshops on the Divisional level can occur at Divisional Council Meetings.
+Club-hosted workshops include ones given at General Meetings, Key to College, or CKI 101.